markcgarcia/gesture-classifier/README.md

 One-node gesture classifier with extra improvements.
 Classifier is now triggered by a switch instead of having to restart the serial monitor.
 Additionally, the onboard LED now has the capability to display color codes according to classifier output.

 ### v1.0.0
 Two-node gesture classifier, which is wirelessly connected by ESP-NOW protocol.
+Has different gestures compared to the original classifier, allowing for 12 axes of sensor data instead of the original 6.

+### v1.1.0
+Added BLE GATT phone connectivity to display sensor outputs.